fhildeb/lukso-node-guide/5-access-connection/03-ssh-test.md

 ## 5.3 Test the SSH Connection

-Verify the configuration by connecting the the node machine.
-Therefore, call the `SSH` application and type your preferred SSH device alias right after.
+Verify the configuration by connecting the node machine.
+Therefore, immediately call the `SSH` application and type your preferred SSH device alias.

 ```sh
 ssh <ssh-device-alias>
 ```

 You should now be able to log into your system by typing in your password.
-Afterwards, you will be greeted by the node's welcoming printout:
+Afterward, you will be greeted by the node's welcoming printout:

 ```text
 Welcome to Ubuntu 22.04.2 LTS [BUILD]